ElliotKillick/qubes-video-companion/README.md

 1. Remove or shrink the size of any windows playing back the video stream being shared to the video receiving VM
     - Just like in video editing, playing back raw, unencoded video in realtime is a very computationally expensive task that takes much more processing power than recording and in this case even sharing the video across VMs combined
-        - This issue is magnified when no GPU is available
-    - E.g. For OBS, right-click the video preview and uncheck `Enable preview` when recording
+    - For example, in OBS, right-click the video preview and uncheck `Enable preview` when recording
 2. Pause any videos from playing (e.g. YouTube videos) in any of the VMs
 3. Assign more vCPUs to the video receiving VM
     - The video rendering workload lends decently to multithreading so the more vCPUs the better